semrush/intergalactic/website/docs/components/carousel/carousel-code.md

 :::

-## Hidden controls to move focus in hidden block
+## Hiding nested elements on hidden slides

 - `ariaHidden` controls the element's visibility for screen readers.
 - `tabIndex` determines whether the element is included in the tab sequence on the page.